Theme park managers provide a positive, enjoyable experience for customers, while meeting business aims and maintaining safety standards

-A theme park manager is responsible for every aspect of the day-to-day running of a theme park.
-This includes key functions, such as:
+As a theme park manager you'll be responsible for every aspect of day-to-day operations, including key functions such as:

 - staff management.

 You'll propose and implement strategies to constantly improve customer satisfaction and park development.
 Additionally, you may also oversee or take sole responsibility for the marketing of the park in order to generate business.
 You'll be involved in all areas of the park, including rides, retail and food and beverages.

 Job titles vary and may include guest experience manager, rides and operations manager or attractions manager.

 As a theme park manager, you'll need to:

 - ensure all parts of the park are operating effectively in terms of staff and equipment